-Singapore is an ultimate place whether you are going on a family vacation, a trip with friends or solo exploration.
-With its unique culture, skyscrapers with peculiar designs, modern architecture and efficient public transport scheme, it’s one of the best places for families.
+Singapore is the ultimate place whether you are going on a family vacation, a trip with friends, or solo exploration.
+With its unique culture, skyscrapers with peculiar designs, modern architecture, and efficient public transport scheme, it’s one of the best places for families.
 I went there alone, with my friends, with my family, with my husband, and with my kids.

 I have traveled to Singapore more than 10 times in the past 8 years – that’s how much I love the country.
 And I am sure I will visit again in the future.